-In the late1870ss the black population of the South was extremely restless, as the Reconstruction following the Civil War failed to bring the long awaited freedom, equality and prosperity.
+In the late1870s the black population of the South was extremely restless, as the Reconstruction following the Civil War failed to bring long-awaited freedom, equality, and prosperity.
 Instead, they were racially oppressed, poverty-stricken, debt-ridden and starving.

 At this time, along came a white man by the name of W.R.
 Hill, who described a “Promise Land” in Kansas to black families in the backwoods of Kentucky and Tennessee.
 Hill told of a sparsely settled territory with abundant wild game, wild horses that could be tamed, and an opportunity to own land through the homesteading process in Nicodemus, Kansas.

 Building homes along the Soloman River in dugouts, the original settlers found more disappointment and privation as they faced adverse weather conditions.
-In the Promised Land of Kansas, they initially lacked sufficient tools, seed, and money, but managed to survive the first winter, some by selling buffalo bones, others by working for the Kansas Pacific Railroad at Ellis, 55 miles away.
+In the Promised Land of Kansas, they initially lacked sufficient tools, seed, and money, but managed to survive the first winter, some by selling buffalo bones, others by working for the Kansas Pacific Railroad at Ellis.
 Yet, others survived only with the assistance of the Osage Indians, who provided food, firewood and staples.

 Though most stayed, many were disillusioned by the lack of vegetation and the starkness of the land, quickly returning to the green fields of Kentucky and Tennessee.
 Of those who stayed, the spring of 1878 brought hope and opportunity as the new settlers began to farm the soil.

 The spring of 1878 also heralded more “Exodusters ” from the South and a local government was established, headed by “President Smith.”
 One woman arriving in the spring, Williana Hickman said years later of arriving at Nicodemus,